isw-kudos/kudos-docs/docs/boards/index.md

-# Kudos Boards Versions
+# Huddo Boards Versions
-We are proud to say that Kudos Boards is able to run in many configurations to suit your individual requirements.
+We are proud to say that Huddo Boards is able to run in many configurations to suit your individual requirements.

 1. [Boards Cloud](/boards/cloud/)
 1. Boards Docker (On-Premise)